jeremyhahn/go-trusted-platform/README.md

 The `docs` folder provides links to resources with detailed information about how the internals of the TPM and various other components used in this project work, along with examples of how to use the software included in this repository.

+As this is a work in progress, and complex project, I will continue to update the docs to capture as much information on relevant topics as possible, and continue to update this README to reflect the road map and current status of features.

 ## Road Map

-This project aims to follow best practices and guidance issued by the TCG and NIST to provide everything necessary to provision, manage and run a trusted computing platform on Linux at scale:
+This project aims to follow best practices and guidance issued by the TCG and NIST to provide everything necessary to provision, manage and run a trusted computing platform on Linux at scale, either on-prem or in the cloud:

 #### TCG